 This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Ashley Coups (Senior statutory auditor)

-For and on behalf of Ernst & Young LLP,
+Ashley Coups (Senior statutory auditor) For and on behalf of Ernst & Young LLP, Statutory Auditor London 19 December 2022 for the year ended 30 September 2022

-Statutory Auditor

-London

-13 December 2021

 Statement of Comprehensive Income